 One of the recurring difficulties encountered when training these systems is deciding on a representation of music.
 Designing an encoding for a RNN might start with a metaphor of text: the RNN is processing a sequence of states (letters) unfolding over time or space (the page).
 But unlike text, a single moment in music can contain more than one symbol: it can be a chord, or it can have a combination of qualities that is best described by its components.
 There can also be long durations of silence, or states can have wildly varying lengths.
 These differences may be resolved by carefully crafting the representation, or by heavily augmenting the dataset and designing the architecture with the capacity to learn all the invariance.

-While LSTMs manage to maintain long-term consistency better than a standard RNN or Markov chain, there is still a gap between generating short phrases and generating an entire composition; something that has not yet been bridged without lots of tricks and hand-tuning.
+While LSTMs and Transformers manage to maintain long-term consistency better than a standard RNN or Markov chain, there is still a gap between generating shorter phrases and generating an entire composition; something that has not yet been bridged without lots of tricks and hand-tuning.
 Startups like Jukedeck, Aiva, Amper, and others are trying to fill this space of on-demand, hand-tuned formulaic generative music.
 Some going so far as to produce entire pop albums as marketing.
 Big companies are getting in on the action, too.
 François Pachet, formerly at Sony Computer Science Laboratories and now at Spotify, has been working with algorithmic music for some time, from his Continuator to the more recent Flow Machines.

 At IBM the Watson team has developed a system called Watson Beat that can produce complete tracks in a limited number of styles, based on a melodic prompt.

 Other researchers on the Watson team have worked with Alex Da Kid to suggest themes and inspiration for music based on data mined from social media and culture.